d12frosted/elpa-mirror/gnu/fontaine-readme.txt

   [Shared and implicit fallback values for presets].

+  [ As part of 2.0.0-dev, the `fontaine-set-preset' always prompts for a
+    preset when called interactively, even if there is only one preset available.
+This is how all prompts work in Emacs, so better be consistent with them. ]

   The command `fontaine-set-preset' applies the desired preset.
-If there is only one available, it implements it outright.
-Otherwise it produces a minibuffer prompt with completion among the available presets.
-When called from Lisp, the `fontaine-set-preset' requires a PRESET argument, such as:
+If called interactively, it produces a minibuffer prompt with completion among the available presets.
+When called from Lisp, it requires a `PRESET' argument, such as:

   ┌────
   │ (fontaine-set-preset 'regular)